Anti-Carbonic Anhydrase X Antibody (Mouse Monoclonal antibody) General Information

 Recombinant Human CA10 protein (Catalog#10687-H08H)

 This antibody was produced from a hybridoma resulting from the fusion of a mouse myeloma with B cells obtained from a mouse immunized with purified, recombinant Human CARPX (rh CARPX; Catalog#10687-H08H; NP_001076002.1; Met 1-Asn 300).
 The IgG fraction of the cell culture supernatant was purified by Protein A affinity chromatography.

 This antibody can be stored at 2℃-8℃ for one month without detectable loss of activity.
-Antibody products are stable for twelve months from date of receipt when stored at -20℃ to -70℃.
+Antibody products are stable for twelve months from date of receipt when stored at -20℃ to -80℃.
 Preservative-Free.
 Sodium azide is recommended to avoid contamination (final concentration 0.05%-0.1%).
 It is toxic to cells and should be disposed of properly.
 Avoid repeated freeze-thaw cycles.

 Carbonic anhydrase X, also called carbonic anhydrase - related protein X (CARPX) and CA10, belongs to the CA family of zinc metalloenzymes which catalyze the reversible hydration of carbon dioxide in various biological processes such as respiration, renal tubular acidification and bone resorption.
 The secreted protein CARPX without CA activity (hydration of CO2) is identified as an acatalytic member of the alpha-carbonic anhydrase subgroup.
 CARP X expression is detected in the adult total brain and almost all parts of the central nervous system, but not in the fetal brain.
 Accordingly, CARP X is suggested to play a role in the development of central nervous system, especially the brain.
 The same CARP X protein are encoded by multiple transcript variants of this gene.

 carbonic anhydrase X